-Empty the system for water
+Empty the system of water

 - 1 Ensure that the simulator's power is ON. - 2 Ensure that the simulator's internal blood reservoir is drained.
-See: Empty Internal Fluid Reservoir. - 3 Connect Laerdal Wounds to blood outlets.
+See Empty Internal Blood Reservoir section. - 3 Connect Laerdal Wounds to blood outlets.
 See Connecting Wound kits. - 4 Press the fill button located on the fill panel.
-The LED indicator on the fill button will light up. - 5 Connect an empty fill bottle to the blood and air connector in the fill panel, and the filling of air into the internal reservoir will start. - 6 With the fill button activated; open the Circulation and Fluids tab in LLEAP.
-Check the boxes for Upper and Lower port, then select Venous from the adjacent drop-down menus.
+The LED indicator on the fill button will light up. - 5 Connect an empty fill bottle to the blood and air connector in the fill panel, and the filling of air into the internal reservoir will - 6 With the fill button activated; open the Circulation and fluids tab in LLEAP and check the boxes for Upper and Lower port, then select Venous from the adjacent drop-down menus.
 Move the sliders to the right to get maximum bleeding rates. - 7 Wait until there is no more blood emitted from the simulator, then uncheck all boxes. - 8 Disconnect the empty fill bottle.

-Flush the system with isopropanol
+Flush the system with Isopropanol

-9 Connect a fill bottle with isopropanol to the blood and air connector in fill panel and the filling of isopropanol into the internal reservoir will start.

-- 10 From LLEAP, again check the boxes for Upper and Lower port (making sure Venous bleeding and maximum blood rates are still selected) - 11 Allow the blood system to flush until clear fluid runs out of all outlets - 12 When finished, press fill button to deactivate the filling procedure.
-The LED-indicator on the fill button will be off. - 13 Leave the isopropanol fill bottle connected for approx. 30 seconds to let the internal reservoir drain completely. - 14 In LLEAP uncheck all boxes and move the sliders all the way to the left, Disconnect the fill bottle,
+- 9 Connect a fill bottle with isopropanol to the blood and air connector in fill panel and the filling of isopropanol into the internal reservoir will start. - 10 Check the boxes for Upper and Lower port In LLEAP (making sure Venous bleeding and maximum blood rates are still - 11 Allow the blood system to flush until clear fluid runs out of all - 12 When finished, press fill button to deactivate the filling procedure.
+LED-indicator on fill button will be off. - 13 Leave the isopropanol fill bottle connected for approx. 30 seconds to let the internal reservoir drain completely. - 14 In LLEAP, uncheck all boxes and move the sliders all the way to the left.
+Disconnect the fill bottle.